FM Sitharaman on SC verdict on Adani issue: Indian regulators are very seasoned

-RBI central board meeting: Finance Minister Nirmala Sitharaman on Saturday said that Indian regulators, such as the Securities and Exchange Board of India (SEBI), are very seasoned and are on top of the Adani Group matter.
+Finance Minister Nirmala Sitharaman on Saturday said that Indian regulators, such as the Securities and Exchange Board of India (SEBI), are very seasoned and are on top of the Adani Group matter.
 “India's regulators are very, very experienced.
 They are experts in their domain.
 So, they are seized of the matter (related to Adani-Hindenburg),” said Sitharaman.

 Sitharaman was addressing the media after the Reserve Bank of India's central board of directors met for its customary post-Budget meeting.
 Sitharaman, Minister of State for Finance Bhagwat Karad, and Secretaries of Finance Ministry were also present in the meeting.